The Perfect One Day in San Diego Itinerary for Your First Visit

 The park has 68 acres of coastline that include rock arches and sea caves, but the most popular section to go is along Sunset Cliffs Boulevard between Ladera and Adair streets.
 This is definitely a popular place, so be sure to arrive with enough time to park and walk along the seaside before sunset.
 There is street parking, a few small lots, and a larger lot at the Sunset Cliffs Boulevard south end.

-South of La Jolla and a little closer to downtown, Mission Beach is a great spot to spend the morning or afternoon of your day in San Diego.
+South of La Jolla and a little closer to downtown, Mission Beach is a great spot to spend the morning or afternoon in San Diego.
 The small strip of land has the ocean to one side and Mission Bay to the other, so there are lots of great spots to get out of the water.

-Belmont Park is one of the big attractions here, with old-timey arcade games, rides, and a big wooden coaster on the waterfront.
+Belmont Park is one of the big attractions here, with old-timey arcade games, rides and a big wooden coaster on the waterfront.
 You can also stroll along the ocean on the Mission Beach Boardwalk and Ocean Front Walk.

 Bonita Cove and Ventura Cove have swimming beaches in the calmer bayside water.
 Extensive walking and cycling paths stretch along both the ocean and bay sides of Mission Beach, so this is the perfect spot to go for outdoor exercise with unbeatable views.